demirantay/notebook/syllabus-compsci.md

  - [ ] Learn: Learn the framework of your choice fully!! be very good at it (if django, finish two scoops, examine each feature ... read more books, practice .etc)
  - [ ] Project: Implement every checkbox at top again, but use the framework (flask, django ... etc.) instead of pure python
  - [ ] Project: Create an CRUD website without a framework just cgi
+ - [ ] Build a project with django (make it scalable so that it will handle millions of requests with bots like youa re creating reddit down below you can try another "big clone project"
- - [ ] Project: Once you are done doing all of the above with django create your own framwork with wsgi or cgi and implement each box again with more advanced projects.
-You can also create your own server, backup it deploy it and use it to build applicaitons with your newly built framework.
+ - [ ] Project: Once you are done doing all of the above with django create your own framwork with wsgi or cgi and build a very scalable reddit clone on top of it that can hadndle billions of requests (traffic is created by bots) in a day.

 ---